Approx. duration: 30 months

 - English and Maths (if required) Level 2

-Progression: On completion of this Apprenticeship, you will have satisfied the requirements to obtain a Construction Skills Certification Scheme (CSCS) Card at the appropriate level.
+On completion of this Apprenticeship, apprentices will have satisfied the requirements to obtain a Construction Skills Certification Scheme (CSCS) Card at the appropriate level.
+Progression onto the Craft Bricklayer level 3 Apprenticeship.